KME/draft-moriarty-rats-posture-assessment/draft-moriarty-rats-posture-assessment.md

 Section 3 has been contributed by Rudy Bauer from Dell as well and an author will be added on the next revision.
 IANA section added in version 7 by Kathleen Moriarty, expanding the claims registered and adding a proposed registry to define policy and measurement sets.
 Thank you to Henk Birkholz for his review and edits.
+Thanks to Thomas Fossati, Michael Richardson, and Eric Voit for their detailed reviews on the mailing list.
 Thank you to A.J.
 Stein for converting the XMLMind workflow to Markdown and GitHub, editorial contributions, and restructuring of the document.